sealablab/dtf-tools/README.md

 > This README is designed to render properly on GitHub, Bitbucket, and in Obsidian vaults.
 > When viewing in Obsidian, you may want to use the "Reading View" for best results.

+> [!important] Core Framework
+> This is a companion repository to the [DTF Framework](https://github.com/sealablab/dtf-framework) library.
+> The framework provides the core data models and utilities, while this repository contains development tools.

 ## Overview

 DTF Tools provides development and utility scripts for working with the DTF Framework.